F3real/F3real.github.io/content/pwn_adventure_sourcery_2.md

 ~~~

 Looking at the algorithm used for pin derivation, we see that it calculates each new step based on two previous ones.
-Since in the end results are compared to `0x57415343` and `0x41484148`, results of two last steps, we have everything we need to run derivation backwards and get required inputs.
+Since in the end results are compared to `0x57415343` and `0x41484148`, the results of two last steps, we have everything we need to run derivation backwards and get required inputs.

 Python solver:
 ~~~python